GoXLR-on-Linux/goxlr-utility/README.md

   * Added per-band Gain/Frequency/Q controls for all available bands (default 10)
   * Added active profile indicator and dynamic load/save buttons for detected profile names
   * Added `Save As...` and `Delete Profile...` actions directly in the modal

+### 2026-04-28

+* Reviewed and hardened local AI-generated changes:
+  * Limited query-string auth for direct API calls to `/api/websocket`; ordinary protected HTTP endpoints require a bearer `Authorization` header or the browser UI auth cookie
+  * Added browser UI auth cookie bootstrap: visiting `/?token=<token>` sets an HttpOnly SameSite session cookie, redirects back to `/`, and only accepts that cookie for same-origin browser API/websocket requests
+  * Removed `GOXLR_HTTP_TOKEN` from public daemon status/config responses
+  * Restores enabled headphone EQ state during device initialization after daemon restart or reconnect
+  * Starts EasyEffects with non-blocking `spawn()` during retry instead of waiting for the process to exit
+  * Added additional headless/session error detection for EasyEffects auto-load failures
+  * Added Headphone EQ commands to the shutdown/sleep/wake disk-write guard
+  * Re-applies headphone EQ state after deleting a profile, and resets current EQ to default if the active profile is deleted
+  * Launcher now verifies the current user's IPC socket with `Ping` instead of trusting any process named `goxlr-daemon`
+  * Manual tray preflight now runs in a blocking background task so the event loop stays responsive
+  * ALSA `split.conf` preflight now warns only instead of mutating distro-owned ALSA files
+  * Removed Debian `postinst` mutation of distro-owned ALSA `split.conf`
+  * Restored deprecated `OpenUi` IPC command as an alias for `Activate` for existing clients
+  * Added optional HTTP bearer-token support for CLI `--use-http` via `--http-token` or `GOXLR_HTTP_TOKEN`
+  * Added serde defaults for new IPC status fields so newer clients tolerate older daemon status payloads
+  * Runs EasyEffects EQ application in a blocking task with a hard process timeout to avoid wedging async device handling

 ### Logging Rule